kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 It is the [Resource Lifecycle Simulation Controller] in `kwok` that applies the Stages.
 The controller watches resource events from the apiserver and applies a Stage on a resource when it receives an associated event.
 Let’s take a particular resource as an example.
 Starting from receiving an `Added` event of the resource, `kwok` checks whether the associated object matches a Stage. `kwok` then updates the resource status if a "Change Stage" is matched.
-The update action itself consequently causes a new `Modified` to be generated, which will be caught by the controller later and trigger the next check and apply round.
+The update action itself consequently causes a new `Modified` resource to be generated, which will be caught by the controller later and trigger the next check and apply round.
 `kwok` deletes the resource until a "Delete Stage” is matched.

 ```goat { height=600 width=550 }